I decided to put Ayn Rand’s Atlas Shrugged on my reading list when I heard of it for the first time a few months ago (my culture isn’t Anglo-Saxon).

 Here’s what happens.

-Second: it creates an unfair class of exploiting (consumers) and exploited (producers).
+He explains it creates an unfair class of exploiting (consumers) and exploited (producers).

 As all of the workers work according to their capacity, the most productive elements are asked to work harder to compensate for the lack of work of the less productive elements.

-Fourth: no one owes anyone anything, and you don’t owe anything to anyone.
+Overall, this type of thinking is problematic as it appropriates some people to others.
+But no one owes anyone anything, and you don’t owe anything to anyone.

 Men are born free into the world and should dispose of their lives as they please as long as it doesn’t cost the life of another.
 The benefit of work should be enjoyed at a cost — the actual work — and no one is entitled to steal one’s benefit.